menu MENÚ

 In addition, we have also found a video (with more than 25,000 reproductions) that spreads an audio in which supposedly the sports councilman of the City Hall of Mislata (Valencia) says that in the underground car park of the shopping center MN4 (which is in Alfafar and not in Mislata) they found 90 dead people.
 From the council they claim that no councilman of Mislata Town Hall has made such statements and the Provincial Consortium of Firefighters of Malaga, in charge of the clean-up and rescue work at the site, say they have not found “not a single dead body” in the MN4.

-DANA ‘caused by HAARP’ or weather radar: other disinformation narratives that continue on TikTok
+DANA phenomenon in Valencia and eastern regions of Spain ‘caused by HAARP’ or weather radar: other disinformation narratives that continue on TikTok

-More than a week after the catastrophe, videos continue to go viral with messages claiming that the DANA in Valencia is a “HAARP weather attack”.
+More than a week after the catastrophe, videos continue to go viral with messages claiming that the DANA phenomenon in Valencia and eastern regions of Spain is a “HAARP weather attack”.
 HAARP (High Frequency Active Auroral Research Program) is a system that supposedly emits radio waves to a very distant part of the atmosphere that can cause torrential rains and floods.
 This is the example of this video with more than 2.9 million views or this one (with more than 2 million views).

 The truth is that it does not have the capacity to affect the weather because its signal does not affect the lower layers of the atmosphere, which is where weather events originate.
 The system would need much more energy than it uses to generate a cyclone, for example, according to two experts consulted by Maldita.es.

-The radar located in the province of Valencia has even been blamed for being inoperative (like this video with more than 700,000 views), when it was actually operational during the emergency caused by the DANA of 29 and 30 October 2024.
+The radar located in the province of Valencia has even been blamed for being inoperative (like this video with more than 700,000 views), when it was actually operational during the emergency caused by the DANA phenomenon in Valencia and eastern regions of Spain of 29 and 30 October 2024.
 In addition, the State Meteorological Agency (AEMET) does not need the performance of this radar to predict rainfall.

 At Maldita.es we have located up to 21 videos on the platform (with more than 10,000 reproductions) that spread these two theories.
 As of today (11 November) they are still available and have more than 10,2 million views in total.

-To these numbers we could add another disinformative narrative that claims that the DANA was provoked “to ruin the Spanish orange collection” and favor the sale of this Moroccan product.
+To these numbers we could add another disinformative narrative that claims that the DANA phenomenon in Valencia and eastern regions of Spain was provoked “to ruin the Spanish orange collection” and favor the sale of this Moroccan product.
 The three examples detected in our analysis add up to 62,000 reproductions and, at the date of publication of this text, are still available (and increasing in number of views).
-Be careful with these contents because although there are some programmes to try to modify the weather in a specific way, they have very limited results that could not create something similar to a DANA.
+Be careful with these contents because although there are some programmes to try to modify the weather in a specific way, they have very limited results that could not create something similar to a DANA phenomenon.
 Moreover, only four of the 15 orange varieties are harvested at this time of the year.

-‘Netflix predicted the DANA months before it happened’: a conspiracy theory with more than 7 million views
+‘Netflix predicted the DANA phenomenon in Valencia months before it happened’: a conspiracy theory with more than 7 million views

 These and similar content shared on other social networks provide no evidence to support these statements and are based on the “negative primacy” conspiracy theory (which argues that major disasters are caused by ‘elites’ and advertised in a disguised form through fictions).

-Disinformation narratives blaming the consequences of the DANA on the alleged ‘destruction of dams and reservoirs’
+Disinformation narratives blaming the consequences of the DANA phenomenon in Valencia and eastern regions of Spain on the alleged ‘destruction of dams and reservoirs’

 Dams and reservoirs have been another focus of disinformation in the disaster's epicenter.
 It is still possible to see content on TikTok that blames the supposed destruction of these infrastructures for the consequences of this disaster.
 There are at least five videos claiming that dams and reservoirs have been demolished in Spain, which has ‘increased the risk of flooding’.
 These alone have more than five million views on TikTok.